aymerick/aymerick.github.io/_posts/2014-07-22-jekyll-github-pages-bower-bootstrap.md

 The `master` branch is the source one, and the `gh-pages` branch holds the generated site.

-Let's create an empty `jekyll-example` repository on github via the web interface.
+First, create an empty `jekyll-example` repository on github via the web interface.

-Generate the website:
+Then generate the website:

     $ jekyll new jekyll-example